 Worst... the paraffin/wax we use as anti-skid material to surf will never, but NEVER, be absorbed by nature.

-This is why we encourage you to move toward eco-friendly surf wax made from plant-based waxes, natural resins, and biodegradable ingredients, which are less harmful to marine ecosystems than petroleum-based paraffin.
-Or, choose a permanent solution as our Van der Waal surf grips or any other traction pads.
+You can choose a permanent solution as our Van der Waal surf grips or any other traction pads.
+If you want to stick to wax, we encourage you to move toward eco-friendly surf wax made from plant-based waxes, natural resins, and biodegradable ingredients, which are less harmful to marine ecosystems than petroleum-based paraffin.

 0 comments